 2 -

-Telcontar120 RapidMiner Certified Analyst, RapidMiner Certified Expert, Member Posts: 1,635 Unicorn
+Telcontar120 RapidMiner Certified Analyst, RapidMiner Certified Expert, Member Posts: 1,635

 Excellent suggestions from @Thomas_Ott as usual.
 I would add a couple more: